Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-Just like with the `cpi_program`, we can build this `TransferChecked` data struct by referencing `self` which gives us access to all of the accounts defined in the `Stake` structure.
-Note, this is only possible because `transfer_checked_ctx` is being implemented on the `Stake` data type with this line `impl<'info> Stake <'info>`.
-Without it, there is no self to reference.

-Okay, so we have our `cpi_program` and `cpi_accounts` defined, but this method is supposed to return a `CpiContext` object.
+So we have our `cpi_program` and `cpi_accounts` defined, but this method is supposed to return a `CpiContext` object.
 To do that, we simply need to pass these two into the `CpiContext` constructor `CpiContext::new`.

 ```rust
 impl<'info> Stake <'info> {